-3. Background and context: the need for improvement and change
+3 Background and context: the need for improvement and change

 - 3.1 A series of reviews and judgements provide evidence of significant and systemic failure at the Council, and highlight exceptional financial, governance and cultural challenges.
-These reviews and judgements have been a catalyst for the Government's Intervention Directions issued on 5th October 2023, and the arrival of Commissioners, and include: - 3.1.1 Governance and service delivery concerns raised by the Local Government and Social Care Ombudsman, the Housing Ombudsman, and the Department for Education's Commissioner for SEND in several reports. - 3.1.2 The findings from an independent review of governance by the Centre for Governance and Scrutiny (CfGS), commissioned in view of the issues above, identifies significant governance challenges requiring attention, including culture and behavioural issues.
-Many have been cited previously and are arguably the root causes of some of the current challenges. - 3.1.3 External Auditor Statutory Recommendations issued on 29th September 2023 which include 12 recommendations focused on improvements needed in financial management, practice, and governance. - 3.1.4 Internally, two Section 114 Notices and a Section 5 Notice were issued during September 2023 which reflect the exceptional financial position and severity of budget challenges.
+These reviews and judgements have been a catalyst for the Government's Intervention Directions issued on 5th October 2023, and the arrival of Commissioners, and include: - Governance and service delivery concerns raised in several reports by the Local Government and Social Care Ombudsman, the Housing Ombudsman, and the Department for Education's Commissioner for Special Educational Needs and Disabilities (SEND). - The findings from an independent review of governance by the Centre for Governance and Scrutiny (CfGS), commissioned in view of the issues above, identifies significant governance challenges requiring attention, including culture and behavioural issues.
+Many have been cited previously and are arguably the root causes of some of the current challenges. - External Auditor Statutory Recommendations issued on 29th September 2023 which include 12 recommendations focused on improvements needed in financial management, practice, and governance. - Internally, two Section 114 Notices and a Section 5 Notice were issued during September 2023 which reflect the exceptional financial position and severity of budget challenges.
 The potential equal pay liability, and implementation of the Oracle ERP system were major contributing factors to these Notices. - 3.2 The Intervention Directions themselves reference concerns about financial governance and systemic failings over several years including weak governance, poor culture, a challenging relationship with trade unions, and ineffective service delivery, which have been exacerbated by churn at senior officer level.

-4. The IRP: Overview
+4. The Improvement and Recovery Plan (IRP): Overview